PsyTeachR/ads-v1/docs/07-tidy.md

+* There are now five variables (columns) because there are five different types of information we have for each observation: the customer id, the year, number of items bought, price per item, and total price.
+* Each row is a customer's orders in a particular year.
+* The number of items (`items`) and price per item (`price_per_item`) are in separate columns, so now you can perform mathematical operations on them.

 To calculate the total price per customer over the three years and the total number of items bought per customer in R, you could then:

 1.  group the table by customer_id